SaifSaidi/Blazor.Image/README.md

 ```

 ##  License
 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) for full details.
+See the [LICENSE](LICENSE.txt) for full details.

 ## Keywords